New study finds placenta health affects risk of schizophrenia

 Genetics studies of psychiatric disorders have identified many regions of the human genome where risk genes are found.
 Most of these regions contain several known genes, but which if any of them are critical for genetic risk is not always clear.
 Ming Li and colleagues at LIBD identified a previously unknown unique protein called AS3MT-d2d3 that accounts for one of the strongest links to genetic risk for schizophrenia as well as other psychiatric disorders and that is unique to human beings and dramatically turned on in early neuronal development.

-The study highlighted that genes accounting for significant GWAS loci cannot be identified by the physical location of the locus and requires molecular association studies likely in the human brain.
+The study, led by Director and CEO Daniel R. Weinberger, M.D., highlighted that genes accounting for significant GWAS loci cannot be identified by the physical location of the locus and requires molecular association studies likely in the human brain.
 This novel protein is being used in our drug development pipeline to find “druggable” targets that might undo the developmental influence of this pathogenic factor.
 Nature Medicine, 2016